 Zobrazení výsledků: List Grid

 Orson Scott CardOrson Scott Card (born August 24, 1951) is an American novelist, critic, public speaker, essayist, and columnist.
-He writes in several genres but is known best for science fiction.
-His novel ''Ender's Game'' (1985) and its sequel, ''Speaker for the Dead'' (1986), both won Hugo and Nebula Awards, making Card the only author to win the two top American prizes in science fiction literature in consecutive years.
+He writes in several genres but is known best for his science fiction.
+His novel ''Ender's Game'' (1985) and its sequel, ''Speaker for the Dead'' (1986), both won Hugo and Nebula Awards, making Card the first author to win the two top American prizes in science fiction literature in consecutive years.
 A feature film adaptation of ''Ender's Game'', which Card co-produced, was released in 2013.
 Card is also the author of the Locus Fantasy Award-winning series ''The Tales of Alvin Maker'' (1987–2003).

 Year of Publication

 Umístění v rámci oddělení